w3c/wcag3/informative/act-rules/web/consistent-sign-language-presentation.md

 ## Applicability

-This rule applies to any audio or audiovisual content that includes sign language interpretation, including content that is part of a related set, including but not limited to a series, course, or playlist.
+This rule applies to any audio only or video with audio content that includes sign language interpretation, including content that is part of a related set, including but not limited to a series, course, or playlist.

 ## Expectation